Muhammad Zaidan: Achille Lauro hijacking

 Throughout the 1980s, the PLF launched attacks on both civilian and military targets in the north of Israel, across the Lebanese border.
 In 1985 he masterminded the hijacking of the Italian cruise ship Achille Lauro.
 During the hijacking, 69-year-old American Jewish passenger Leon Klinghoffer, who used a wheelchair, was shot dead and thrown overboard.
 The four hijackers, fearful of United States military intervention, surrendered to Egypt in return for safe passage out of Egypt, based on the pretext that they had done no harm to any of the passengers.
 Four F-14 aircraft from the U.S. 6th Fleet intercepted the plane carrying the hijackers to Tunisia and escorted it to Sigonella, a NATO base in Italy.
 There they discovered that Zaidan and PLO political officer Hassan were also on the plane.
 Insider deals within the Italian government made them both flown from Sigonella to Rome.
 From there, Zaidan and Hassan boarded a Yugoslav civilian airliner bound for Belgrade, Yugoslavia.
 Despite American requests for the extradition of Zaidan from Yugoslavia, he was not extradited because of Yugoslav relations with the PLO.
 He then flew to Aden, South Yemen and from there to Baghdad, where Saddam Hussein sheltered him from extradition to Italy.
 He remained in Iraq and commanded the PLF (reunited in 1989) until the American invasion of Iraq in 2003.

 Italy sentenced Zaidan in absentia to five terms of life imprisonment for his role in the Achille Lauro hijacking.
 He was also wanted in the US for crimes including terrorism, piracy and murder.
 In 1996, he apologized for the Achille Lauro hijacking and the murder of Leon Klinghoffer and advocated peace talks between Palestinians and Israel; the apology was rejected by the US government and Klinghoffer's family.

 Death in custody

-On 14 April 2003, Zaidan was captured by American forces in Iraq while attempting to flee from Baghdad to Syria.
+Subsequent to the US invasion of Iraq on 20 March 2003, Zaidan was captured by American Special Forces on 14 April 2003 while he was attempting to flee from Baghdad to Syria.
 Italy subsequently requested his extradition.
 The Pentagon reported on 9 March 2004 that Zaidan had died the previous day, of natural causes, while in U.S. custody.
 The PLF accused the Americans of assassinating their leader.
 The U.S. authorities agreed to give Abbas' body to the Palestine Red Crescent Society for burial in Ramallah on the West Bank.
 However, his burial there was blocked by the Israeli authorities, and he was buried in the Martyrs' Cemetery in Damascus instead.